ArkaBhowmik-666-Lucifer/Final-Year-Project/README.md

 # MOTIVATION 💪
 #### *o Farming is one of the major sectors that influences a country’s economic growth.*

 #### *o In country like India, majority of the population is dependent on agriculture for their livelihood.
-Many new technologies, such as Machine Learning and Deep Learning, are being implemented into agriculture so that it is easier for farmers to grow and maximize their yield.*
+Many new technologies, such as Machine Learning and Internet of Things(IoT), are being implemented into agriculture so that it is easier for farmers to grow and maximize their yield.*

 #### *o In this project, we have developed an Android App in which the Crop recommendation is displayed to the farmers based on the inputs from the IoT device.
 Along with this we also have kept the facility of Push Message which is triggered by using the Bluetooth of the IoT for those normal handsets.*